EMT Certification Training in North Florida with Class and Course Info

 Pensacola State College

-Located in its namesake city, Pensacola State College offers an EMT applied technology diploma, a paramedic certificate of technology, and an Associate of Applied Science, EMS degree.
-The EMT diploma program is an 11-credit hour program with admission requirements including CPR certification and a background check.
+Located in Pensacola, this state college offers an EMT applied technology diploma, a paramedic certificate of technology, and an Associate of Applied Science, EMS degree.
+The EMT diploma program is an 11-credit hour program with admission requirements that include CPR certification and a background check.
 The 42-credit hour paramedic training program may be completed in four semesters and is open to currently certified EMTs.
 Both programs are included in their entirety in the A.A.S. program (total of 73 credit hours).
-All EMS programs at Pensacola State College are limited access; once classes are filled, students not admitted are put on a wait list to be eligible for enrollment the following semester.
+All EMS programs at Pensacola State College are limited access; once classes are filled, students not admitted are put on a waiting list to be eligible for enrollment the following semester.

 Saint Johns River State College

 Saint Johns River State College in Palatka offers students two choices in EMS training programs.
 The 11-credit hour EMT college credit certificate program is offered both in the fall and in the spring.
 The college also offers an Associate in Science, EMS degree program.
 Saint Johns River State College does not currently offer a paramedic program but currently licensed paramedics will be credited 42 hours towards the 73-credit hour degree program.